CVEasy AI Documentation

 Does CVEasy AI need internet access?

 No. CVEasy runs 100% offline.
-The AI engine, CVE database (330,000+ CVEs), and all features work without internet.
+The AI engine, CVE database (328,000+ CVEs), and all features work without internet.
 When online, it automatically syncs new CVEs from NVD, but this is optional.

 Can I use my existing Nessus/Qualys scans?

 Yes.
-Upload your scan files directly — CVEasy supports 9 scanner formats including Nessus (.nessus), Qualys XML, Rapid7 XML, OpenVAS, Nuclei, Burp Suite, ZAP, Trivy, and generic CSV.
+Upload your scan files directly.
+CVEasy supports 9 scanner formats including Nessus (.nessus), Qualys XML, Rapid7 XML, OpenVAS, Nuclei, Burp Suite, ZAP, Trivy, and generic CSV.
 Assets are auto-created and CVEs auto-linked.

 What if I don't have a vulnerability scanner?

 You don't need one.
-BASzy's built-in discovery engine scans your network, identifies assets, fingerprints services, and tests for vulnerabilities — all without external tools.
+BASzy's built-in discovery engine scans your network, identifies assets, fingerprints services, and tests for vulnerabilities, all without external tools.

-How is TRIS™ different from CVSS?
+How is TRISβ„’ different from CVSS?

 CVSS measures technical severity.
-TRIS™ measures actual risk by combining 7 signals: CVSS, EPSS (weaponization probability), CISA KEV (active exploitation), threat actor targeting, asset criticality, public exposure, and BASzy validation (proven exploitability).
+TRISβ„’ measures actual risk by combining 7 signals: CVSS, EPSS (weaponization probability), CISA KEV (active exploitation), threat actor targeting, asset criticality, public exposure, and BASzy validation (proven exploitability).
 A CVSS 7.5 that's being actively exploited by APT29 against your industry scores much higher than a CVSS 9.0 that's theoretical.

 Is BASzy safe to run in production?

 BASzy respects authorization levels.
-In "low_impact" mode (default), all tests are non-destructive — they detect vulnerabilities without exploiting them.
+In "low_impact" mode (default), all tests are non-destructive, they detect vulnerabilities without exploiting them.
 Aggressive testing requires explicit authorization and is designed for dedicated test environments.

 How do I back up my data?

-Go to Settings → Backup → Create Backup.
+Go to Settings β†’ Backup β†’ Create Backup.
 The backup includes your entire CVE database, scan history, asset inventory, findings, and configuration.
 Download the backup file to external storage for disaster recovery.

 What hardware do I need?

-Lite: Mac Mini M2 or later with 16GB unified memory.
-Pro: Mac Studio M2 Max or later with 36-64GB unified memory.
+Mac with Apple Silicon (M1/M2/M3/M4) and 16GB+ unified memory.
+Recommended: 36-64GB for the best AI performance.
 Apple Silicon (M1/M2/M3/M4) is required for the built-in AI engine.

 Can multiple people use one installation?